TomaszKandula/TokanPages/README.md

 TokanPages is a project repository that holds my web page to share my programming interests (among others), primarily Microsoft technologies.

 The backend architecture of the solution follows the modular-monolith concept.
 Everything is split into projects and services with only one underlying SQL database.
 The frontend solution is made with React w/Redux.
-Everything is dockerized and hosted on the Azure Cloud.
+Everything is dockerized and hosted on the VPS.

 Despite mainly focusing on software development and Microsoft technologies, this web page aims to be more than just a simple personal home site.